apaladines-techconsulting/Interview_Questions/README.md

 ## Extension:
 As its word says, they are often used to extend the original functionality of an object.
+Following the open close principle, open to extensions close for editing. extensions in protocols -> to create optional functinoalities.

 ```swift
 //Following the Vehicle's protocol: